Strategies for Solving Thorny Behaviors

 - “A Lesson Learned About Prizes”—“During my years of teaching, I have used individual written agreements coupled with a simple token system to give children with particularly challenging behavior the extra support they need to improve.
 Recently, I learned a big lesson about the effective use of these systems through a mistake I made while implementing an agreement.”

-This is a meeting that is held for the purpose of collectively solving a group problem.
-It allows students to use reasoned thinking to solve a group problem while also giving them opportunities to add their observations and solution ideas.
+A class meeting is held for the purpose of collectively solving a group problem.
+It allows students to use reasoned thinking to solve a group problem.
+It also gives them opportunities to add their observations and solution ideas.
 It is best to use this practice when agreed-upon rules aren’t working, a problem involves all group members, or when you are looking for student input.

 Prepare your class meeting today with our Class Meeting Planning Guide!